zenati/monica/README.md

 ```

 ### Example of use
-Let's say we need to type almost everyday the following commands:
+Let's say we need to type almost everyday the following commands in the same directory:
 ```
 $ rake assets:clobber assets:precompile
 $ git add -A